raman340/uda_final_project/starter_file/README.md

 ![Best Model Azure ML Studio](./screenshots/AutoML%20Studio.png)

 ## Hyperparameter Tuning
-KNeighborsClassifier was used with HeartFailurePrediction dataset.
+K-Nearest Neighbors Classifier was used with HeartFailurePrediction dataset.
 The classifier assigns the object to the class most common among its k nearest neighbors (k is a positive integer).
 Default values are as follow:
 - n_neighbors: 5
 - weights: 'uniform'
 - algorithm: 'auto'